-In many of my trip reports or restaurant reviews, I mention ordering a TomTini on certain occasions.
+In my trip reports or restaurant reviews, I mention ordering a TomTini on certain occasions.
 I have been asked by more than a few, “What is a TomTini?”
 Well, it all started back in 2001 on a warm spring afternoon in Siena, Italy.

-Tracy and I (along with Kim and Mary) had just returned to our hotel after exploring the towns of San Gimignano and Volterra.
+Tracy and I (along with friends Kim and Mary) had just returned to our hotel after exploring the towns of San Gimignano and Volterra.
 It has been a long day.
 Sensing a cold libation was in our future, we noticed that the bar area of the Palazzo Ravizza was open for four thirsty Americans.

 I ordered a martini, and a guy (who we later learned was a lawyer in the Big Apple) quickly came over to me and said, “If you like martinis, let me tell you about one I had last week in New York City.
 I really think you’ll like it.”
 He even offered to buy, so never one to turn down a cocktail offer, I accepted.